Toyota Mark II: Second generation (X10, X20; 1972)

+Interior colours and the upholstery used were specific to the trim package, while there were 14 different exterior colours to choose including 10 metallic paint selections.
+The Mark II-L and the 2000SGL came with full instrumentation and a wood-grained steering wheel, a wooden-handled gearshift selector for floor-mounted automatic or 5-speed manual transmission, while a column-mounted automatic transmission selector was provided for lower trim packages.
+The DX sedan and station wagon offered a front bench seat with individually reclining seatbacks while other trim packages and the hardtop coupé came only with a full-length centre console that could accommodate either a manual or automatic transmission gear selector.

+The availability of engines over 2.0 litres was a new approach, obligating the Japanese driver to more annual road tax and upper trim packages added more standard equipment and available optional items.
+An electric clock became standard on all models but was installed in the console for the Mark II-L and the GSL and was installed in the instrument cluster for other versions.
+The list of optional items included cruise control, air conditioning, electric rear window defroster, AM/FM stereo with a separately installed 8-track tape player, and power windows.
+Standard items added include a collapsible steering column in case of collision, three-point seat belts for front passengers with an audible seatbelt reminder, and power assist brakes with disc brakes for the front wheels.

-In export markets, a version was sold as a wagon, whilst in the Japanese domestic market it was marketed as a van, intended for commercial usage.
+In export markets, a version was sold as a station wagon, whilst in Japan, it was marketed as a van intended for commercial use.
 Due to the introduction of the Toyota Hilux pickup truck, the previously offered Mark II pickup was discontinued.
+The suspension carried over from the previous series, using double wishbones for the front wheels, while the coupe used 4-link with coil springs and the sedan and wagon used semi-elliptic leaf springs.

 The engines offered began with the 1.7-litre inline-four and grew in displacement with increased standard equipment utilizing an overhead camshaft design.
-The top level GSS hardtop coupe, which was offered as an alternative to the Crown Coupe, offered a twin-cam design with dual carburetors for 1972–1974, upgrading to electronic fuel injection starting in 1975.
 The X10 through 13 are sedans, 16- and 17-series numbers were reserved for vans, 20 through 23 for coupés, and 26 through 29 for wagons.
 The only exception to this scheme is the 18R-U–engined RX15, introduced in June 1976, which received the same chassis code whether fitted in the hardtop or the sedan.